LouisSavoie/simple-karma/README.md

 - **`sk admindelete <thing>`**: Deletes a \<thing\>

 *Note: Prefix and commands are case insensitive.*
+*Note: Thing names in parentheses can have spaces.*

 ## Current Scope
 - Help documentation